Euclidean plane and its relatives; a minimalist introduction: Circles

 \begin{thm}{Exercise} Show that two distinct circles can have at most two points of intersection. \end{thm}

-In consequence of the above lemma, a line $\ell$ and a circle $\Gamma$ might have 2, 1 or 0 points of intersections.
-In the first case the line is called \emph{secant line}, in the second case it is \emph{tangent line}; if $P$ is the only point of intersection of $\ell$ and $\Gamma$, we say that \emph{$\ell$ is tangent to $\Gamma$ at $P$}.
+As a consequence of the above lemma, a line $\ell$ and a circle $\Gamma$ might have 2, 1, or 0 points of intersections.
+In the first two cases, the line is called \emph{secant} or \emph{tangent} respectively; if $P$ is the only point of intersection of $\ell$ and $\Gamma$, we say that \textit{$\ell$ is tangent to $\Gamma$ at $P$}.

-Similarly, according Exercise \ref{ex:two-circ}, two circles might have 2, 1 or 0 points of intersections.
-If $P$ is the only point of intersection of circles $\Gamma$ and $\Gamma'$, we say that \emph{$\Gamma$ is tangent to $\Gamma$ at $P$}.
+Similarly, according to Exercise~\ref{ex:two-circ}, two distinct circles might have 2, 1, or 0 points of intersections.
+If $P$ is the only point of intersection of circles $\Gamma$ and $\Gamma'$, we say that \emph{$\Gamma$ is tangent to $\Gamma$ at $P$}; we also assume that a circle is tangent to itself at each of its points.